 Mini Lesson One; Nouns are words that refer to people, places or objects.
-Here is an example list of nouns.

 Person |